 Draskovic et al. (2009) proposed that packaging is a communication tool between businesses and consumers and it is capable of attracting consumers' attention.
 Consumers' overall perception of packaging is a sum of individual perspective of packaging shape, size, colour, materials, and labelled information.
 Hence, to further understand how packaging communicates and affects consumers, it is important to investigate how consumers perceive packaging.
-Van Dam and Van Trijp (1994), in their attempt to unveil consumers' perceptions and preference for beverage containers in the Netherlands, define green packaging as to the extent consumers recognize environmental aspects in their overall preference formation.
+Van Dam and Van Trijp (1994), in their attempt to unveil consumers' perceptions and preference for beverage containers in the Netherlands, define green packaging as to the extent consumers recognize environmental aspects in their perception of product packaging and the extent consumers consider environmental aspects in their overall preference formation.